NeuronSphere/hmd-tf-bartleby/docs/transforms.rst

 Bartleby Transform
 ===============================

-The bartleby transform engine is HMD's automatic document generation tool.
+The bartleby transform engine is HMD's document rendering and packaging tool.
 It takes as its input a repository name along with the desired document format and produces the formatted documents as its output.
 The document generation features are simply extensions of the Sphinx documentation generator tools, while the automation features are based upon HMD's repository standards.

 Context:
 +++++++++